bevyengine/bevy_github_ci_template/README.md

 You can configure the builds and publish targets by changing the env variables in the [release.yaml](.github/workflows/release.yaml#L4) file.

-Also you can configure and triggered the workflow directly in your GitHub repo.
+You can configure and trigger the workflow directly in your GitHub repository.
 Navigate to the `Actions` section, click `Release` on the sidebar, then press the `Run workflow` button and select the configuration for the build and publish targets you want.

 ![Run workflow](https://github-production-user-asset-6210df.s3.amazonaws.com/104745335/268779376-85f4a503-1564-4075-b1ee-2a830fda2b7c.png)